Global Convergence and Stability of Stochastic Gradient Descent: Stability Analysis

 \begin{theorem}[Stability] Let $\theta_0$ be arbitrary, and let $\lbrace \theta_k : k \in \mathbb{N} \rbrace$ be defined according to \cref{eqn-sgd-update} with $\lbrace M_k : k+1 \rbrace$ satisfying \cref{prop-psd,prop-max-eig,prop-min-eig,prop-cond-num}.
 Suppose \cref{assumption-flb,assumption-local-holder,assumption-unbiased,assumption-moment,assumption-stability} hold.
-Then, \begin{enumerate}[noitemsep,parsep=0em,topsep=0em] \item There exists a finite random variable, $F_{\lim}$, such that $\lim_{k \to \infty} F(\theta_k) = F_{\lim}$ with probability one; \item $\lim_{k \to \infty} \dot F(\theta_k) = 0$ with probability one. \end{enumerate} \end{theorem} \begin{proof} Using \cref{corollary-stability-union-stop-times}, we conclude that $\exists F_{\lim}$ that is finite such that $\lim_k F(\theta_k) = F_{\lim}$ on $\cup_{j=0}^\infty \lbrace \tau_j = \infty \rbrace$.
-Using \cref{corollary-stability-gradient}, we conclude that $\lim_k \dot F(\theta_k) = 0$ on $\cup_{j=0}^\infty \lbrace \nu_j = \infty \rbrace$.
-Finally, we apply \cref{theorem-probability-stop-times} to conclude that $\inlinePrb{ \cup_{j=0}^\infty \lbrace \nu_j = \infty \rbrace } = \inlinePrb{\cup_{j=0}^\infty \lbrace \tau_j = \infty \rbrace} = 1.$ \end{proof}
+Then, \begin{enumerate}[noitemsep,parsep=0em,topsep=0em] \item There exists a finite random variable, $F_{\lim}$, such that $\lim_{k \to \infty} F(\theta_k) = F_{\lim}$ with probability one; \item $\liminf_{k \to \infty} \dot F(\theta_k) = 0$ with probability one. \end{enumerate} \end{theorem} \begin{proof} Using \cref{corollary-stability-union-stop-times}, we conclude that $\exists F_{\lim}$ that is finite such that $\lim_k F(\theta_k) = F_{\lim}$ on $\cup_{j=0}^\infty \lbrace \tau_j = \infty \rbrace$.
+Using \cref{lemma-liminf-gradient}, we conclude that $\liminf_k \dot F(\theta_k) = 0$ on $\cup_{j=0}^\infty \lbrace \tau_j = \infty \rbrace$.
+Finally, we apply \cref{theorem-probability-stop-times} to conclude that $\inlinePrb{\cup_{j=0}^\infty \lbrace \tau_j = \infty \rbrace} = 1.$ \end{proof}

 We would like to demonstrate a simple example of how we would use \cref{theorem-stability}.
 Consider applying SGD to linear regression as specified in \cref{subsection-lr}.
 For this example, it is straightforward to verify that the assumptions of \cref{theorem-stability} are satisfied.
-Therefore, if we are to apply SGD to linear regression, we know that with probability one, $F(\theta_k) \to F_{\lim}$ which is finite, and $\dot F(\theta_k) \to 0$.
+Therefore, if we are to apply SGD to linear regression, we know that with probability one, $F(\theta_k) \to F_{\lim}$ which is finite.
 Since $F(\theta) \to \infty$ as $\theta \to \infty$, we know that $\lbrace \theta_k \rbrace$ cannot diverge.
-Hence, $\lbrace \theta_k \rbrace$ must converge to a stationary point with probability one.
+Hence, $\lbrace \theta_k \rbrace$ must remain finite with probability one.
+By \cref{theorem-global-convergence}, $\lbrace \theta_k \rbrace$ must converge to a stationary point.
 Since this stationary point is unique in our specific example of linear regression, we know that SGD must converge to the global minimizer of the linear regression problem.
 Note, we can follow this outline to draw similar conclusions in more complex situations.